hongtaowu67/container_imagine/README.md

 In this project, we used the PrimeSense Carmine 1.09 RGB-D camera and a UR5 robot.
 The gripper we used is the [AFAG EU-20 UR universal gripper](https://www.afag.com/fileadmin/user_upload/afag/Produkte/HTK_Greifen_Drehen/PDF_Files/EU_PDB_EN.pdf).

 ### Camera Calibration
-We provide a simple calibration process for hand-eye calibration in the [calibration toolbox](https://github.com/hongtaowu67/calibration_toolbox).
+We provide a simple calibration process for hand-eye calibration.
+A more complete calibration toolbox can be found in [calibration toolbox repo](https://github.com/hongtaowu67/calibration_toolbox) (Franka Emika Panda robot is used in this repo).
 The calibration is an eye-on-hand calibration.
 The provided method aims to get the pose of the camera frame in the robot base frame.
 To do so, the robot moves to several pre-defined configurations and record the robot's end-effector pose and the pose of the calibration target.

 Make sure that the instrinsic of your camera is well-calibrated.
 For camera intrinsic calibration, see [here](https://github.com/hongtaowu67/engineering_note).